 Agenda Content: Motion by Schoenherr to approve with additions was seconded and passed 5-0.
 Add items D. 12, Goossen appointment to PC; D. 13 Rescind DTE December Motion; D. 14 Day Park Overview; D. 15 Special Meeting dates for Budget.

 Citizen Commentary: Sheriff Bean presented both the December 2016 and the Annual 2016 911 Reports.
 The Department is still looking for volunteers to train for the Victim Services Unit.
 If interested contact the Sheriff Department.
-The laws regarding Medical Marijuana have changed and basically start everything all over again.
+The laws regarding Medical Marijuana have changed..
 Michigan Law would supersede our own township ordinances.
 Enforcement is one of the issues.
 Be aware of phone scams regarding taxes.

 B. CONSENT AGENDA: Motion by Schultz to approve was seconded and passed 5-0.